Leggett & Platt Governance

 The Board of Directors and management of Leggett & Platt are committed to solid principles of good governance.
 The Board-approved Corporate Governance Guidelines formalize that commitment.
 The Board evaluates these guidelines at least annually in consideration of evolving standards of corporate governance.

 Board Composition and Leadership

-Leggett's Board is made up of eleven directors, nine of whom are independent as defined by the rules of the New York Stock Exchange.
-Karl Glassman, Leggett's CEO, serves as Chairman, and Judy Odom serves as the independent Lead Director.
+Leggett's Board is made up of twelve directors, ten of whom are independent as defined by the rules of the New York Stock Exchange.
+Karl Glassman serves as Executive Chairman, and Judy Odom serves as the independent Lead Director.
 Our independent directors regularly meet without management present.